‘Days Of Our Lives’ Spoilers: Abby Reveals The Father Of Her Baby, JJ Takes The Fall For Theresa

 Abigail hasn’t told anyone, except for Gabi Hernandez (Camilla Banus) about the pregnancy.
 Gabi helped her gather DNA from both Chad and Stefan to submit for DNA testing.
 Now, she has the results and she and Gabi are about to find out who the father of the unborn child really is.

 Meanwhile, Days of our Lives viewers will also see JJ Deveraux (Casey Moss) take the fall for the drugs that were planted in his apartment in hopes of keeping Theresa Donovan (Jen Lilley) out of trouble and help her get custody of her son, Tate.
-Fans will also seen Theresa and her baby daddy, Brady Black (Eric Martsolf), make their final pleas to the judge in the custody case, and one of them will soon walk away with the little boy.
+Fans will also see Theresa and Tate’s father, Brady Black (Eric Martsolf), make their final pleas to the judge in the custody case, and one of them will soon walk away with the little boy.

 In the latest #DAYS, things are getting ugly in the battle for Tate.https://t.co/ZsCmioRrzb pic.twitter.com/eeomhg7gbk